top of page

 Data for the problem.png

-Lack of knowledge about available mental health services may be a key factor.
+Lack of knowledge about available services is a key factor.

 5 Interviews